jundalisay/superbnetlify/content/en/research/indian/gospel/intro.md

 Chandra Sen. The meeting was a momentous event for both Sri Ramakrishna and Keshab.
 Here the Master for the first time came into actual contact with a worthy representative of modern India.

-Brāhmo Samāj
+## Brāhmo Samāj

 Keshab was the leader of the Brāhmo Samāj, one of the two great movements that, during the latter part of the nineteenth century, played an important part in shaping the course of the renascence of India.
 The founder of the Brāhmo movement had been the great Rājā Rāmmohan Roy (1774-1833).
 Though born in an orthodox brāhmin family, Rāmmohan Roy had shown great sympathy for Islam and Christianity.

 He had gone to Tibet in search of the Buddhist mysteries.
 He had extracted from Christianity its ethical system, but had rejected the divinity of Christ as he had denied the Hindu Incarnations.

 The religion of Islam influenced him, to a great extent, in the formulation of his monotheistic doctrines.
 But he always went back to the Vedas for his spiritual inspiration.
 The Brāhmo Samāj, which he founded in 1828, was dedicated to the "worship and adoration of the Eternal, the Unsearchable, the Immutable Being, who is the Author and Preserver of the Universe".
 The Samāj was open to all without distinction of colour, creed, caste, nation, or religion.

-52The real organizer of the Samāj was Devendranāth Tāgore (1817-1905), the father of the poet Rabindranāth.
+The real organizer of the Samāj was Devendranāth Tāgore (1817-1905), the father of the poet Rabindranāth.
 His physical and spiritual beauty, aristocratic aloofness, penetrating intellect, and poetic sensibility made him the foremost leader of the educated Bengālis.
-These addressed him by the respectful epithet of Maharshi, the "Great Seer".
+These addressed him by the respectful epithet of Maharshi, the
+"Great Seer".
 The Maharshi was a Sanskrit scholar and, unlike Rājā Rāmmohan Roy, drew his inspiration entirely from the Upanishads.
 He was an implacable enemy of image worship and also fought to stop the infiltration of Christian ideas into the Samāj.

 He gave the movement its faith and ritual.
 Under his influence the Brāhmo Samāj professed One Self-existent Supreme Being who had created the universe out of nothing, the God of Truth, Infinite Wisdom, Goodness, and Power, the Eternal and Omnipotent, the One without a Second.
 Man should love Him and do His will, believe in Him and worship Him, and thus merit salvation in the world to come.

-By far the ablest leader of the Brāhmo movement was Keshab Chandra Sen (1838- 1884).
+By far the ablest leader of the Brāhmo movement was Keshab Chandra Sen (1838-1884).
 Unlike Rājā Rāmmohan Roy and Devendranāth Tāgore, Keshab was born of a middle-class Bengāli family and had been brought up in an English school.

-He did not know Sanskrit and very soon broke away from the popular Hindu religion.
+He did not
+know Sanskrit and very soon broke away from the popular Hindu religion.
 Even at an early age he came under the spell of Christ and professed to have experienced the special favour of John the Baptist, Christ, and St. Paul.
 When he strove to introduce